-To identify the safest cities in Montana, we reviewed the most recent FBI Uniform Crime Report statistics along with our own population data and internal research.
-We eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.
+To identify the safest cities in Montana, we reviewed the most recent FBI Uniform Crime Report statistics.
+A total of 7,639 cities were factored into this ranking with populations ranging from 7,639 to 4,007,147.
+However, we eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.

 Overall, data from 8,793 law enforcement agencies that represented more 193 million of the US population helped us draw interesting insights between the size of the police force and incidence of crime.

 There are two broad classifications of crimes: violent crimes and non-violent crimes.
 According to the FBI, “Violent crime is composed of four offenses: murder and non-negligent manslaughter, rape, robbery, and aggravated assault.
 Violent crimes are defined in the UCR Program as those offenses that involve force or threat of force.
 Property crime includes the offenses of burglary, larceny-theft, motor vehicle theft, and arson.
 The object of the theft-type offenses is the taking of money or property, but there is no force or threat of force against the victims. ”